Your Food, Simplified — movewell.

 Don't go from 0 to 100 overnight

 If you suddenly start eating a ton more fiber your stomach is going to be very unhappy lol.
-Increase it gradually, drink plenty of water, and give your body time to adjust.
+Increase it gradually and drink plenty of water.

-You can see your fiber in MyFitnessPal.
-Go to your diary, tap Nutrition, and scroll through your macros.
-Try to keep an eye on it alongside your protein. 🤍
+• Diary → tap Nutrition → scroll through your macros to find fiber.
+Keep an eye on it alongside your protein. 🤍

 1️⃣